alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 ### Example of a PIC for iPad
 * Background:
-* Focus: Technology strenghts include Apple's OS, hardware, applicationa and services, product design and development skills.
+* Focus: Technology strengths include Apple's OS, hardware, applications and services, product design and development skills.
 Marketing requirements include products on the "cutting edge" that offer seamless integration and high performance, yet are intuitive, simple and fun to use.
 * Goals: Revolutionary new products should also be platforms for future products, due to the cost of "really new" product development.
 New pproducts should occupy the leadership position in the market.
 * Special guidelines: Apple aims to be the best, not necessarily the first, in new product categories.
 * The result: Apple's first "tablet compter", a revolutionary new product seen by many at the time as the "next big thing" No one table computer had established a dmoninant position yet, so Apple could be the standard bearer with the iPad.
 The plan for the future was to add capabilities and applications to future iPads.